slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ### `on_stall`

 Will trigger when a stall is detected.
 This can be used for sensorless homing.
-Check the [sensorless homing example](#sensorless-homing)*.
+Check the [sensorless homing example](#sensorless-homing).
 ```yaml
 stepper:
   - platform: tmc2209